Dr-schobi/bug-byte/README.md

 A=17 B=3 C=0 D=0 E=0 F=54 G=0 H=60 I=49 J=0 K=79 L=0 M=75 N=0 O=39 P=29 Q=25 R=0
 ```

+### Input definition - the edges

 I also need to define the edges of the graph.
 Each edge is identified by two node names and a weight.
 I just put zero if it is not yet set.
 Ideally, I would like to store a node as chars `{1, 2, 5}` which will be a pain to read.
-I chose to write down the asci character numbers of the names like this:
+I chose to write down the ASCII character numbers of the names like this:

 ```c
 int numberofconns=24;